How To Wash a Backpack with Hands & Machine?

 Here are some extra tips and tricks to make your backpack cleaning easier:

 • Spot Treatment: Act fast on stains.
-A mixture of mild detergent and water, or even white vinegar (diluted 1:1 with water), works wonders on mildew or sweat stains.
+A mixture of mild detergent and water, or even white vinegar, works wonders on mildew or sweat stains.
 Dab and scrub with a soft brush, then rinse.

 • Deodorize: To remove lingering odors, sprinkle baking soda inside the dry pack, let it sit overnight, then shake or vacuum it out.
 Baking soda neutralizes smells and is safe on fabrics.